-Freshman Interest Groups are designed for students who are not participating in a Living-Learning program and are only available in the fall.
-FIGs provide a way for new students to connect with a group of students sharing similar interests.
+Freshman Interest Groups are designed for first year students who are not participating in a Living-Learning program and are only available in the Fall.
+FIGs provide a way for new students to connect with a group of students sharing similar interests, typically major or career discipline.
 Registering for a FIG will place you and your fellow FIG participants in a set of classes that have a theme such as business or communication.
-Some classes will contain only FIG members while others have other students in addition to the FIG participants.
+Some classes will be reserved for only FIG members, while others have other students in addition to the FIG participants.
 The FIG colloquium is an opportunity for you and the other students in your FIG to meet and discuss the academic ideas generated in the FIG and other General Education classes.
 A detailed list of the FIG offerings can be found in Appendix C at the back of this book.